-Pursuant to an advisory agreement between the Domestic Fund and Copeland, Copeland is entitled to receive an annual advisory fee equal to 1.00% of the Domestic Fund's average daily net assets, paid monthly.
-Copeland has contractually agreed to reduce its fees and/or absorb expenses of the Domestic Fund until at least March 31, 2020, to ensure that total annual Domestic Fund operating expenses after fee deferral and/or reimbursement (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) will not exceed 1.45% of the daily average net asset value of Class A shares, 2.20% of the daily average net asset value of Class C shares and 1.30% of the daily average net asset value of Class I shares, subject to possible recoupment from the Domestic Fund in future years on a rolling three-year basis.
-Refer to the Domestic Fund's Prospectus and SAI for additional information.
+Pursuant to an advisory agreement between the Dividend Growth Fund and Copeland, Copeland is entitled to receive an annual advisory fee equal to 0.75% of the Dividend Growth Fund's average daily net assets, paid monthly.
+Copeland has contractually agreed to reduce its fees and/or absorb expenses of the Dividend Growth Fund until at least March 31, 2023, to ensure that total annual Dividend Growth Fund operating expenses after fee deferral and/or reimbursement (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) will not exceed 1.20% for Class A, 1.95% for Class C, and 1.05% for Class I, subject to possible recoupment from the Dividend Growth Fund in future years on a rolling three-year basis.
+Refer to the Dividend Growth Fund's Prospectus and SAI for additional information.

-The annual advisory fees for the International Fund are 1.10% of the Fund's average daily net assets, paid monthly, for Class A, C and I shares.
-Copeland has contractually agreed to reduce its fees and/or absorb expenses of the International Fund until at least March 31, 2020, to ensure that total annual International Fund operating expenses after fee deferral and/or reimbursement (exclusive of any taxes, leverage interest, borrowing interest, brokerage commission, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) will not exceed 1.60% of the daily average net asset value of Class A shares, 2.35% of the daily average net asset value of Class I shares, subject to possible recoupment from the International Fund in future years.
-Please refer to the International Fund's Prospectus and SAI for additional information.

 The annual advisory fees for the SMID Cap Fund are 0.75% of the SMID Cap Fund's average daily net assets, paid monthly, for Class A and I shares.
-Copeland has contractually agreed to reduce its fees and/or absorb expenses of the SMID Cap Fund until at least March 31, 2020, to ensure that total annual SMID Cap Fund operating expenses after fee deferral and/or reimbursement (exclusive of any taxes, leverage interest, borrowing interest, brokerage commission, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) will not exceed 1.20% of the daily average net asset value of Class A shares, and 0.95% of the daily average net asset value of Class I shares subject to possible recoupment from the Fund in future years.
+Copeland has contractually agreed to reduce its fees and/or absorb expenses of the SMID Cap Fund until at least March 31, 2023, to ensure that total annual SMID Cap Fund operating expenses after fee deferral and/or reimbursement (exclusive of any taxes, leverage interest, borrowing interest, brokerage commission, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) will not exceed 1.20% of the daily average net asset value of Class I shares subject to possible recoupment from the Fund in future years.
 Refer to the SMID Cap Fund's Prospectus and SAI for additional information.

+The annual advisory fees for the International Fund are 0.78% of the International Fund's average daily net assets, paid monthly, for Class A and I shares.
+Copeland has contractually agreed to reduce its fees and/or absorb expenses of the International Fund until at least March 31, 2023, to ensure that total annual International Fund operating expenses after fee deferral and/or reimbursement (exclusive of any taxes, leverage interest, borrowing interest, brokerage commission, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) will not exceed 1.23% of the daily average net asset value of Class A shares, and 0.98% of the daily average net asset value of Class I shares subject to possible recoupment from the Fund in future years.
+Refer to the International Fund's Prospectus and SAI for additional information.

-Copeland's annual fee for the Copeland Funds is calculated and paid monthly by the Funds' administrator, Gemini Fund Services ("Gemini").
-Approvals are required from both Copeland and Gemini prior to payment being sent.
+Copeland's annual fee for the Copeland Funds is calculated and paid monthly by the Funds' administrator, Ultimus Fund Solutions ("Ultimus").
+Approvals are required from both Copeland and Ultimus prior to payment being sent.